 Qualities of a Nurse - Know Essential Qualifications Required

-Find out how to advance your Nursing career strategically.
-Know all about the eligibility, top exams, career scope, and jobs in the nursing domain through this article.
+Find out how to strategically advance your career in the nursing domain.
+Know the qualities of a nurse and all about the eligibility, top exams, career scope, and jobs in this field through this article.

 - Auxiliary Nurse and Midwife (ANM): Two years of training with ANM certification.
 Candidates are taught about the Operation Theatre, its operation, various types of equipment, and how to use them while taking the ANM course.
 The minimum age of the candidate should be 17 years on or before 31st December in the year in which admission is sought

-- BSc in Nursing: Four years of training with University examination and RN RM certification.
+- BSc in Nursing (Graduate Nurse): Four years of training with University examination and RN RM certification.

-- MSc in Nursing: Two years of a master’s degree
+- MSc in Nursing (Post Graduate Nurse): Two years of a master’s degree

 Explore popular B.Sc. colleges for you